What makes bread plant based?

 The 2020-2025 DGA’s still recommends at least half of total grain intake to come from whole grains.

-So its hard to imagine phytates as the worst villain if we most of us are are encouraged to eat more whole grains.
+So its hard to imagine phytates as the worst villain if most of us are are encouraged to eat more whole grains.

 Plant Based Bread Recipes